Privacy law

 The Privacy Act

-The Privacy Act (The Act) regulates how most personal information is managed.
-It includes all 13 APPs.
+The Privacy Act 1988 (The Act) regulates how most personal information is handled in Australia.
+It includes the 13 Australian Privacy Principles (APPs), which set out standards for the collection, use, disclosure, and storage of personal information.

-The Act applies to private sector organisations, as well as most government agencies unless an exception applies.
+The Act applies to private sector organisations, and government agencies unless an exception applies.
 General practice is subject to stringent privacy obligations by virtue of handling health information.

 1. Australian Government, Office of the Australian Information Commissioner.
 Australian Privacy Principles quick reference.
 2014 [Accessed 7 November 2022].